SurPun/AWS-Developer-Associate/Section 28 Other Serverless - Step Function 7 AppSync/Notes.md

 `

 - Task will pause until it receives that Task Token back with a Send TaskSuccess or SendTaskFailure API call

+## 414. Step Functions - Activity Tasks

+Step Functions — Activity Tasks

+- Enables you to have the Task work performed by an Activity Worker

+- Activity Worker apps can be running on EC2, Lambda, mobile device...

+- Activity Worker poll for a Task using GetActivityTask API

+- After Activity Worker completes its yore sends a response of tts success/failure using SendTaskSuccess or SendTaskFailure

+- To keep the Task active:
+ - Configure how long a task can wait by setting TimeoutSeconds
+ - Periodically send a heartbeat from your Aye using SendTaskHeartBeat within the time you set in HeartBeatSeconds

+- By configurin ape neo and actively sending a heartbeat, Activity Task can wait up to 1 year